 Does Bitbucket backup my repositories?

-One of the great features of distributed version control systems (DVCS) such as Git and Mercurial is that they're distributed.
-Backups are still very important, but consider that every person on your team that has forked your repository has a complete copy with a full history.
-Also, it's very easy to setup mirrors and automated backups to pull recent changesets.
+One of the great features of distributed version control systems (DVCS), such as Git, is that they're distributed.
+Backups are still very important, but consider that every person in your workspace that has forked your repository has a complete copy with a full history.
+Also, it's very easy to set up mirrors and automated backups to pull recent changesets.
 This is something the Atlassian Community can help make recommendations on.